nvs/map/docs/configuration.md

 - _Optional_
 - _Default value: `false`_

-Enables/disables [debugging] (debugging.md).
+Enables/disables [debugging](debugging.md).
 This flag indicates whether to allow supported statements prefixed with the `debug` keyword to be built into the map.